| Title: | Loglikelihood Adjustment for Extreme Value Models |

 Chandler, R. E. and Bate, S. (2007).
 Inference for clustered data using the independence loglikelihood.
 Biometrika, 94(1), 167-183. doi:10.1093/biomet/asm015

-: the anova
+anova.chandwich: the anova method

-on which anova.lax
+on which anova.lax is based.

-: loglikelihood adjustment for model fits.
+alogLik: loglikelihood adjustment for model fits.

-got_evd <- requireNamespace("evd", quietly = TRUE) if (got_evd) { library(evd) small <- fgev(ow$temp, nsloc = ow[, "loc"]) adj_small <- alogLik(small, cluster = ow$year) tiny <- fgev(ow$temp) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_small, adj_tiny) set.seed(4082019) uvdata <- evd::rgev(100, loc = 0.13, scale = 1.1, shape = 0.2) M0 <- fgev(uvdata) M1 <- fgev(uvdata, nsloc = (-49:50)/100) adj0 <- alogLik(M0) adj1 <- alogLik(M1) anova(adj1, adj0) } got_extRemes <- requireNamespace("extRemes", quietly = TRUE) if (got_extRemes) { library(extRemes) large <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc, shape.fun = ~ loc) medium <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc) small <- fevd(temp, ow, location.fun = ~ loc) tiny <- fevd(temp, ow) adj_large <- alogLik(large, cluster = ow$year) adj_medium <- alogLik(medium, cluster = ow$year) adj_small <- alogLik(small, cluster = ow$year) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_large, adj_medium, adj_small, adj_tiny) }
+got_evd <- requireNamespace("evd", quietly = TRUE) if (got_evd) { library(evd) small <- fgev(ow$temp, nsloc = ow[, "loc"]) adj_small <- alogLik(small, cluster = ow$year) tiny <- fgev(ow$temp) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_small, adj_tiny) set.seed(4082019) uvdata <- evd::rgev(100, loc = 0.13, scale = 1.1, shape = 0.2) M0 <- fgev(uvdata) M1 <- fgev(uvdata, nsloc = (-49:50)/100) adj0 <- alogLik(M0) adj1 <- alogLik(M1) anova(adj1, adj0) } got_extRemes <- requireNamespace("extRemes", quietly = TRUE) if (got_extRemes) { library(extRemes) large <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc, shape.fun = ~ loc) medium <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc) small <- fevd(temp, ow, location.fun = ~ loc) tiny <- fevd(temp, ow) adj_large <- alogLik(large, cluster = ow$year) adj_medium <- alogLik(medium, cluster = ow$year) adj_small <- alogLik(small, cluster = ow$year) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_large, adj_medium, adj_small, adj_tiny) }got_evd <- requireNamespace("evd", quietly = TRUE) if (got_evd) { library(evd) small <- fgev(ow$temp, nsloc = ow[, "loc"]) adj_small <- alogLik(small, cluster = ow$year) tiny <- fgev(ow$temp) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_small, adj_tiny) set.seed(4082019) uvdata <- evd::rgev(100, loc = 0.13, scale = 1.1, shape = 0.2) M0 <- fgev(uvdata) M1 <- fgev(uvdata, nsloc = (-49:50)/100) adj0 <- alogLik(M0) adj1 <- alogLik(M1) anova(adj1, adj0) } got_extRemes <- requireNamespace("extRemes", quietly = TRUE) if (got_extRemes) { library(extRemes) large <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc, shape.fun = ~ loc) medium <- fevd(temp, ow, location.fun = ~ loc, scale.fun = ~ loc) small <- fevd(temp, ow, location.fun = ~ loc) tiny <- fevd(temp, ow) adj_large <- alogLik(large, cluster = ow$year) adj_medium <- alogLik(medium, cluster = ow$year) adj_small <- alogLik(small, cluster = ow$year) adj_tiny <- alogLik(tiny, cluster = ow$year) anova(adj_large, adj_medium, adj_small, adj_tiny) }

 Functions involved in making inferences about the probability of success in a Bernoulli distribution.

-fit_bernoulli(data) ## S3 method for class 'bernoulli' logLikVec(object, pars = NULL, ...) ## S3 method for class 'bernoulli' nobs(object, ...) ## S3 method for class 'bernoulli' coef(object, ...) ## S3 method for class 'bernoulli' vcov(object, ...) ## S3 method for class 'bernoulli' logLik(object, ...) ## S3 method for class 'bernoulli' alogLik(x, cluster = NULL, use_vcov = TRUE, ...)
+fit_bernoulli(data) ## S3 method for class 'bernoulli' logLikVec(object, pars = NULL, ...) ## S3 method for class 'bernoulli' nobs(object, ...) ## S3 method for class 'bernoulli' coef(object, ...) ## S3 method for class 'bernoulli' vcov(object, ...) ## S3 method for class 'bernoulli' logLik(object, ...) ## S3 method for class 'bernoulli' alogLik(x, cluster = NULL, use_vcov = TRUE, ...)fit_bernoulli(data) ## S3 method for class 'bernoulli' logLikVec(object, pars = NULL, ...) ## S3 method for class 'bernoulli' nobs(object, ...) ## S3 method for class 'bernoulli' coef(object, ...) ## S3 method for class 'bernoulli' vcov(object, ...) ## S3 method for class 'bernoulli' logLik(object, ...) ## S3 method for class 'bernoulli' alogLik(x, cluster = NULL, use_vcov = TRUE, ...)

 data |